 A project of the Council of Michigan Foundations

-Council of Michigan Foundations (CMF), with consultants, Sheila Leahy and David Hahn-Baker
+Council of Michigan Foundations with consultants Sheila Leahy and David Hahn-Baker

 Through the Great Lakes Community Foundation Collaborative (GLCFC), a group of shoreline Great Lakes community foundations established environmental funds to help protect the Great Lakes, the largest ecosystem of fresh surface water in the world.